 Here is an example of a near-conjugately matched system using the transmission line loss calculator located at:

 Assume an antenna with a feedpoint impedance of 102-j480 ohms used on 14.2 MHz.
-Feed the antenna with 69.4 feet of "open/air dielectric 150/2" from Owen's menu of transmission lines.
-The impedance looking into the transmission line at the shack end will be 105-j467 ohms according to Owen's calculator.
+Feed the antenna with 63.75 feet of "Generic 600 ohm Open" feedline from the menu of transmission lines.
+The impedance looking into the transmission line at the shack end will be 105.9-j471.6 ohms according to the calculator.
 If we want to resonate the system at the antenna feedpoint, we install a +j480 ohm loading coil.
-If we want to resonate the system at the shack end, we install a +j467 ohm loading coil.
-That's a ~3% difference in impedances.
+If we want to resonate the system at the shack end, we install a +j471.6 ohm loading coil.
+That's a ~2% difference in impedances.
 In fact, the same loading coil will work pretty well at both ends.
 It's certainly not a perfect result but this author doesn't require or expect perfection from the real world.